timwilliate/engineering-blog/_posts/2015-10-06-graphs-are-feeding-the-world.md

         githubProfile : "timwilliate"
         twitterHandle : "TimWilliate"
         avatarUrl : "https://avatars1.githubusercontent.com/u/7853157?v=3"
-tags: [genomics, graph, architecture, neo4j, graphconnect]
+tags: [genomics, graph, neo4j, graphconnect]
 ---

 Humanity faces complex challenges as it adapts to the impacts of a global population projected to eclipse [9.5 billion by 2050](http://esa.un.org/unpd/wpp/).
 In addition to requiring a greater amount of food, a population of this magnitude stresses global agriculture production by expanding the urban footprint at the expense of arable land.
 In the world's developing nations, the growing middle class is frequently choosing to adopt sources of animal protein, which is more resource intensive to produce, as a larger portion of their diets.
 This all adds up to the realization that humanity will be required to grow more food than it ever has before, while using fewer resources to do so.